Richard Childress Racing: Car No. 3 history

 For 2014, younger brother Ty Dillon took over the No. 3 for 2014 with sponsorships from Yuengling, Bass Pro Shops, and WESCO.
 Dillon earned a pole in the third race of the season at Las Vegas, and scored his first career victory at the famed Indianapolis Motor Speedway after leading 24 laps, one of only three rookies to win a race in 2014.
-Dillon earned three poles, seven Top 5 finishes, and 24 Top 10 en route to a fifth-place points finish, losing Rookie of the Year honors to champion Chase Elliott.
-He followed it up with a career-best 3rd place in points for 2015 and 5th place in 2016 despite not winning a race either year.
+Dillon earned three poles, seven top-five finishes, and 24 top-tens en route to a fifth-place points finish, losing Rookie of the Year honors to champion Chase Elliott.
+He followed it up with a career-best third place in points for 2015 and fifth place in 2016 despite not winning a race either year.